vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 only clone `Arc`s.

-One thing to notice is that the `AutoCommandBufferBuilder::primary()` method takes as parameter a queue family.
-This must be the queue family that the command buffer is going to run on.
+One thing to notice is that the `AutoCommandBufferBuilder::primary()` method takes as parameter a queue family index.
+This identifies the queue family that the command buffer is going to run on.
 In this example we don't have much choice anyway (as we only use one queue and thus one queue family), but when you design a real program you have to be aware of this requirement.